-- Managing complex programs on the ground, partnering with organizations that can build and operate WaterCredit portfolios at a "game-changing" scale; - Working with a diverse set of MFI partners, funders and other financial institutions to attract additional capital to the WaterCredit ecosystem; - Indentifying and prioritizing new markets and models for WaterCredit expansion; - Directing "smart subsidies" to MFIs to establish WaterCredit portfolios; - Consulting with socially-motivated and blended-value investors in search of bankable deals; - Engaging civic organizations, such as local governments and water utilities, to foster the growth of civic, grassroots and public sector capital in watsan solutions and systems over the long-term; - Refraining from making investments that distort credit and environmental services markets; and - Playing an active role to improve knowledge and foster best practices within the watsan and microfinance sectors, recognizing the value of exchanges and partnerships.
+- Managing complex programs on the ground, and partnering with organizations that can build and operate WaterCredit portfolios at a "game-changing" scale; - Working with a diverse set of MFI partners, funders and other financial institutions to attract additional capital to the WaterCredit ecosystem; - Identifying and prioritizing new markets and models for WaterCredit expansion; - Directing "smart subsidies" to MFIs to establish WaterCredit portfolios; - Consulting with socially motivated and blended-value investors in search of bankable deals; - Engaging civic organizations, such as local governments and water utilities, to foster the growth of civic, grassroots, and public sector capital in watsan solutions and systems over the long-term; - Refraining from making investments that distort credit and environmental services markets; and - Playing an active role to improve knowledge and foster best practices within the watsan and microfinance sectors, recognizing the value of exchanges and partnerships.

 Water.org is well-placed to work directly with philanthropic donors and social and commercial investors to take WaterCredit to new levels of global scale.
-Water.org has continually grown its program and funding base, including a \$4.1 million grant from PepsiCo Foundation (to seed WaterCredit in south Asia), a \$3.6 million grant from The MasterCard Foundation (for WaterCredit expansion in east Africa), and an additional landmark \$8 million grant (for WaterCredit expansion in India) in the coming years.
+Water.org has continually grown its program and funding base, including a \$4.1 million grant from PepsiCo Foundation (to seed WaterCredit in south Asia), a \$3.6 million grant from The MasterCard Foundation (for WaterCredit expansion in east Africa), a \$3 million grant from Caterpillar Foundation (for WaterCredit expansion in India and an assessment of Indonesia), and an additional landmark \$8 million grant from PepsiCo Foundation (for further WaterCredit expansion in India).
 With complementary social and financial return objectives, WaterCredit provides a unique opportunity for these and other like-minded funders to make an impact while jumpstarting market-based solutions to the global water and sanitation crisis.